Sales & Support: +1 (480) 360-6463

 Time Management Skills

 To be effective in their jobs, physical therapists must have excellent time management abilities.
-They frequently have many visits per day, each of which requires documenting of the patient's health and progress, as well as other administrative chores relating to the patient's visit.
+They frequently have many visits per day, each of which requires documenting the patient's health and progress, as well as other administrative chores relating to the patient's visit.
 They must also keep up with the newest medical breakthroughs in order to incorporate them into their practice, stay current on continuing education courses (CEUs), and collaborate with medical teams in order to give holistic treatment to patients.

 Physical Therapist Job Description Template (Free)